juhp/cabal-rpm/README.md

 Cabal-rpm was originally created by Bryan O'Sullivan (see README.orig) but has since been updated to work with current Cabal and Fedora Packaging Guidelines replacing cabal2spec.
-It is used by Fedora and (patched) OpenSuSE.
+It is used by Fedora and OpenSuSE.
 It is licensed under the terms of the GPL version 3 (see the COPYING file).

 You can build from source as normal by running `cabal install`